 The Message: Aside from learning all about the personality and makeup of succulents, this book also delves into different family dynamics and affection styles.
 This book also communicates that there is someone out there for everyone, no matter how alone we may feel in certain moments.
 Also, keep your eye on the prize even if other people think it's not worth your time.

 Opening Line: "Felipe was descended from an old and famous family who liked to look good and always behaved properly...
 They didn't notice that all Felipe wanted was a hug."

 The Values: Community and Celebrating Diversity

 The Message: You'll learn about the ways in which we can find strength in our communities and how we can discover things about ourselves by connecting to our past (even the parts we can't remember on our own).
 Written by Junot Diaz, it's a powerful story about identity, memory, and home, wherever that may be.
-This book can also be read as a history lesson about Trujillo's dictatorship in the Dominican Republic.
+This book can also be read like a history lesson about Trujillo's dictatorship in the Dominican Republic.